-Lawrence Livermore National Laboratory is offering data science graduate students and advanced undergraduate students like you the opportunity to join the Data Science Summer Institute (DSSI) — interns who get to work on real problems that really matter to our country.
+Lawrence Livermore National Laboratory is offering data science graduate students and advanced undergraduate students like you the opportunity to join the Data Science Summer Institute (DSSI).
+Our interns get to work on real problems that really matter to our country.

 This is a flexible summer internship program that runs for 12 weeks.
-As a member of DSSI, you will be able to take your ideas, passion, and the skills you've acquired in Machine Learning, Statistics and High Performance Computing and apply them to projects in areas of National Importance.
+As a DSSI intern, you'll apply your ideas, passion, and the skills you've acquired in machine learning, statistics, and high-performance computing to projects in areas of national importance.

-The Laboratory's next generation science and engineering are being applied to achieve breakthroughs for counterterrorism and nonproliferation, defense and intelligence, energy and environmental security.
-The program for the summer of 2018 anticipates bringing in a limited number of undergraduate and graduate science and engineering students with backgrounds in machine learning, applied mathematics, computer science, or statistics to work with some of the best minds in data science to tackle some of the world's largest problems.
+The Lab's next generation of science and engineering advancements are being applied to achieve breakthroughs for counterterrorism and nonproliferation, defense and intelligence, and energy and environmental security.
+Our summer program brings in a limited number of undergraduate and graduate students with backgrounds in machine learning, applied mathematics, computer science, statistics, or related fields to work with some of the best minds in data science, tackling some of the world's largest problems.

-At the beginning of the program, you'll be paired with one of our mentors—LLNL staff scientists and engineers who are recognized experts in their fields.
-Your mentor will develop a purposed research project for you that will be significant, yet manageable within the length of the DSSI Program.
+At the beginning of your internship, you'll be paired with one of our mentors—LLNL staff scientists and engineers who are recognized experts in their fields.
+Your mentor will develop a purposed research project for you that will be significant, yet manageable within the length of the DSSI program.
 Some of these projects will be designed to lead to follow-on work for students who would like to return in subsequent years.
-A few of our mentors and their projects from previous years include:
+Check out some of the students' past projects.

-In addition to individual project work with your mentor, you'll be able to participate in DSSI seminars and short courses, such as:
+In addition to individual project work with your mentor, you'll participate in DSSI seminars and short courses.

-You'll also participate in the DSSI Grand Challenge, where teams of students will work together to develop and present a system of solving hard problems relevant to the Laboratory's Mission.
-You'll also have opportunities to tour some of LLNL's unique facilities, such as the National Ignition Facility, the Terascale computing facility, and the Additive Manufacturing facility.
+You'll participate in the DSSI Challenge Problems, where teams of students will work together to develop and present a system of solving hard problems relevant to the Lab's mission.
+You'll also have opportunities to tour (virtually) some of LLNL's unique facilities, such as the National Ignition Facility, the Livermore Computing Complex, and the Additive Manufacturing Laboratory.